Great horned owl: Hunting behavior

 Hunting tends to peak between 8:30 pm and midnight and then can resume from 4:30 am to sunrise.
 Hunting tends to be most prolonged during winter by virtue of prey being more scarce.
-However, great horned owls can learn to target certain prey during daylight in the afternoon when it is more vulnerable, such as eastern fox squirrels (Sciurus niger) while they're building their leaf nests and chuckawallas (Sauromalus ater) sunning themselves on desert rocks.
+However, great horned owls can learn to target certain prey during daylight in the afternoon when it is more vulnerable, such as eastern fox squirrels (Sciurus niger) while they are building their leaf nests and chuckawallas (Sauromalus ater) sunning themselves on desert rocks.
 Owls hunt mainly by watching from a snag, pole or other high perch.
 During hunting forays, they often fly about 50 to 100 m from perch to perch, stopping to survey for food at each, until they sense a prey item below.
 From such vantage points, owls dive down to the ground, often with wings folded, to ambush their prey.
 Effective maximum hunting distance of an owl from an elevated perch is 90 m.
 Due to their short but broad wings, great horned owls are ideally suited for low speed and maneuverability.

 Despite reports that they do not hunt on the wing, they also sometimes hunt by flying low over openings on the ground, scanning below for prey activity.
 Great horned owls can fly at speeds of more than 65 km/h in level flight.
 Hunting flights are slow, often quartering low above the ground where prey is likely to occur in open country or open woodland.
 Brief hovering flight (for about 6–18 seconds) has been described, especially in windy areas.
 On occasion owls may actually walk on the ground in pursuit of small prey or, rarely, inside a chicken coop to prey on the fowl within.
 Rodents and invertebrates may be caught on foot around the base of bushes, through grassy areas, and near culverts and other human structures in range and farm habitat.
 The great horned owl is generally a poor walker on the ground; it walks like a starling, with a pronounced side-to-side gait.
 They have been known to wade into shallow water for aquatic prey, although this has been only rarely reported.
 Owls can snatch birds and some arboreal mammals directly from tree branches in a glide as well.
 The stiff feathering of their wings allows owls to produce minimal sound in flight while hunting.